The actionable IT marketing playbook 2024: Strategies for every stage of your buyer’s journey

 • Advocacy stage: Email campaigns and exclusive community engagement.
 Continue to engage through email, offering exclusive content or deals.
 Encourage sharing experiences on social media or within communities to foster advocacy.

-4. Leveraging AI and automation in IT marketing
+4. Use AI and automation in IT marketing

 Before we go much further, this is a marketing piece in 2024, and we haven’t mentioned AI!